Ry-F3/ai-img/README.md

 In order to gauge the effectiveness of my website and identify areas for improvement, I reached out to several Code Institute alumni, friends, and family members.
 Their feedback has been invaluable in shaping our approach moving forward.

-To ensure the website's functionality on a variety of devices, I personally tested it on my *Razer laptop, Samsung Flip 3, and iPa*d*.
+To ensure the website's functionality on a variety of devices, I personally tested it on my *Razer laptop, Samsung Flip 3, and iPad*.
 Overall, the user experience was positive.
 However, I did observe some inconsistencies in browser support on Apple products.
 Specifically, icons appeared smaller and the navigation bar was not always able to drop down properly on smaller devices.
 I am actively working to address these issues and ensure that all users have a seamless experience on the website, regardless of their device or browser.

 * **Iuliia Konovalova (Code Institute Alumni).** *unknown*
     * Semantic “h” tag  headings need to be in chronological order.